vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

     ```

     where `nres` corresponds to the average number of residues per chain
-    (segment).
+    (segments or monomers per chain).
 Should be an integer value.

     Example: